Search results for

 Rita El Khoury / Android Authority

-If you act fast like I did and check your Google Maps app now (tap your avatar on the top right and select Timeline), you will probably have the option to save your current timeline by migrating it all to your phone.
-So, instead of all those years of data going away, you can keep them locked in to check up on them when needed.
+If you acted fast like I did and checked your Google Maps app, you probably had the option to save your existing timeline by migrating it all to your phone.
+So, instead of all those years of data going away, I kept them locked in to check up on them when needed.

 All in all, I think Google has taken the right steps to mitigate the loss and provide as equal of an experience as it could without openly saving the data along with our accounts and personal identifiers.
-But, personally, I’ll still be weary of this change.
-I’ve already set my timeline to save my location indefinitely twice, and I still come back to see it has switched back to deleting every three months.
-Let’s hope the third time’s the charm.
+But, personally, many months later, I’m still very wary of this change.
+I’ve already set my timeline to save my location indefinitely many times, and I still come back to see it has switched back to deleting every three months.
+It hasn’t actually deleted anything, so this may just be a display bug while Maps remembers my real preference, but I live in fear of it deciding to override my decision.
 I’ve also seen reports of people claiming they’ve lost their entire timeline even though they asked for it to be saved to their phones.

 Google has taken the right steps to mitigate the loss, but if you switch phones often like I do, you'll still lose some data.

 Even if those were temporary bugs, there’s still the fringe case of me using multiple phones and having to switch between them across any given day or week.
-Right now, my Timeline is saved to my Pixel 9 Pro XL and I don’t know if I’ll have the patience to back up and restore my timeline each time I pick up a new phone for the day, which means I’ll be saving small strings of my timeline across multiple devices and inevitably losing the data from those secondary phones.
+Right now, my Timeline is saved to my Pixel 9 Pro XL and I don’t have the patience — or frankly, the memory — to back up and restore my timeline each time I’ve picked up a new phone for the day, which means I’ve been saving small strings of my timeline across multiple devices and inevitably losing the data from those secondary phones.

 So, farewell, Timeline.
 Like most useful and unsung Google features, you were minor and hidden, but you helped me when I needed you and delighted me with your simplicity and efficacy!